 - 8. Inpatient Physician and Specialist Care Services from Physicians, including specialists and other licensed health professionals within, or upon referral from, the Member's Network Medical Group are covered while the Member is hospitalized as an Inpatient.
 A specialist is a licensed health care professional with advanced training in an area of medicine or surgery. - 9.
-Inpatient Rehabilitation Care Rehabilitation Services that must be provided in Inpatient rehabilitation Facility are covered.
-Inpatient rehabilitation consists of the combined and coordinated use of medical, physical, occupational and speech therapy when Medically Necessary and provided by a Network Provider who is a registered physical, speech or occupational therapist, or a healthcare professional under the direct supervision of a licensed physical therapist acting within the scope of his or her license under California law.
-Medically Necessary treatment of an illness, including Severe Mental Illness and Serious Emotional Disturbances of a Child or injury are covered.
-(For a description of coverage of mental health care services for the diagnosis and treatment of Severe Mental Illness (SMI) and Serious Emotional Disturbances of a Child (SED), please refer to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form.)
-This benefit does not include Substance-Related and Addictive Disorder rehabilitation. - 10.
-Inpatient Substance-Related and Addictive Disorder Services including Transitional Recovery Services Rendered at a Treatment Center - Medically Necessary hospitalization for services to treat Substance-Related and Addictive Disorder listed below are covered and are provided to you by U.S. Behavioral Health Plan, California (USBHPC). - Inpatient Substance-Related and Addictive Disorder Services, including Medical Detoxification provided at an Inpatient Treatment Center Medically Necessary Substance-Related and Addictive Disorder Services, including Medical Detoxification, which have been preauthorized by USBHPC and are provided by a Network Practitioner while the Member is confined in a Network Inpatient Treatment Center or at a Network Residential Treatment Center. - Inpatient Physician Care Medically Necessary Substance-Related and Addictive Disorder Services, including Medical Detoxification, provided by a Network Practitioner while the Member is confined at an Inpatient Treatment Center or at a Residential Treatment Center, or is receiving services at a Network Day Treatment Center and which have been preauthorized by USBHPC. - Medical Detoxification Medical Detoxification services, including room and board, drugs, dependency recovery services, education and counseling are covered when provided by a Network Practitioner at a Network Inpatient Treatment Center or at a Residential Treatment Center when preauthorized by USBHPC.
+Inpatient Rehabilitation and Habilitation Care Rehabilitation and Habilitation Services that must be provided in Inpatient rehabilitation/habilitation Facility are covered.
+Inpatient rehabilitation/habilitation consists of the combined and coordinated use of medical, physical, occupational and speech therapy when Medically Necessary and provided by a Network Provider who is a registered physical, speech or occupational therapist, or a healthcare professional under the direct supervision of a licensed physical therapist acting within the scope of his or her license under California law.
+Medically Necessary treatment for Mental Disorders and Substance-Related and Addictive Disorders are covered.
+(For a description of coverage of Mental Disorder and Substance-Related and Addictive Disorders, please refer to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form.) - 10.
+Inpatient Substance-Related and Addictive Disorder Services including Transitional Recovery Services Rendered at a Treatment Center - Medically Necessary hospitalization for services to treat Substance-Related and Addictive Disorder listed below are covered and are provided to you by U.S. Behavioral Health Plan, California (USBHPC). - Inpatient Substance-Related and Addictive Disorder Services, including Medical Detoxification provided at an Inpatient Treatment Center Medically Necessary Substance-Related and Addictive Disorder Services, including Medical Detoxification, which have been preauthorized by USBHPC and are provided by a Network Practitioner while the Member is confined in a Network Inpatient Treatment Center or at a Network Residential Treatment Center. - Inpatient Physician Care Medically Necessary Substance-Related and Addictive Disorder Services, including Medical Detoxification, provided by a Network Practitioner while the Member is confined at an Inpatient Treatment Center or at a Residential Treatment Center, or is receiving services at a Network Day Treatment Center and which have been preauthorized by USBHPC.

-Substance-Related and Addictive Disorder Services including Transitional Residential Recovery Services Rendered at a Residential Treatment Center - Medically Necessary Substance-Related and Addictive Disorder Services, provided to a Member during confinement at a Network Residential Treatment Center are covered, if provided or prescribed by a Network Practitioner and preauthorized by USBHPC.
+- Medical Detoxification Medical Detoxification services, including room and board, drugs, dependency recovery services, education and counseling are covered when provided by a Network Practitioner at a Network Inpatient Treatment Center or at a Residential Treatment Center when preauthorized by USBHPC. - Substance-Related and Addictive Disorder Services including Transitional Residential Recovery Services Rendered at a Residential Treatment Center - Medically Necessary Substance-Related and Addictive Disorder Services, provided to a Member during confinement at a Network Residential Treatment Center are covered, if provided or prescribed by a Network Practitioner and preauthorized by USBHPC.